Are you wondering why a strong narrative is so important in a presentation – and how you can develop your own?

 - How will you mitigate any risk in them adopting your solutions?

 You need to put yourself into your customer’s shoes and critically review what you will be presenting to them.
-And, ask yourself the most important question “So what”.
-If you apply “So What” to one of your value propositions and you can’t succinctly answer that question then you need to look more closely at your proposition.
+And, ask yourself the most important question “So what?”.
+If you apply “So What?” to one of your value propositions and you can’t succinctly answer that question then you need to look more closely at your proposition.

 Once you’ve taken everything above into account, these points can be brought together as a content map or storyboard, the first step to building the narrative and your presentation.
 This phase is about laying out your argument and proof points in a logical order.
 You could use sticky notes, each note or slide should represent a message or key thought or proof point.
 Don’t cram everything into one page give your argument room to breathe.

-Now, there will be a number of ways you can build your presentation narrative, you may have ideas for different starting points e.g., do you start with the about us section, industry trends or customer challenges?
-There isn’t really a right answer, it very much depends on the customer, their knowledge of you, their challenges and where they are in the buying process.
+There isn’t really a right answer.
+It very much depends on the customer, their knowledge of you, their challenges and where they are in the buying process.
 A big advantage of interactive presentations is that you can have different routes into the content you don’t need to start at the same point each time.

 Tip: For more advice, check out our video guide: ‘How to Tell a Persuasive B2B Story With Your Presentations’.